microsoft/hlsl-specs/proposals/0021-root-signature-in-clang.md

 ## Requirements

-1) Clang-dxc should parse existing root signature grammars and provide diagnostics.
+1) Compiler must parse existing root signature grammars and provide diagnostics.
-2) Clang-dxc should translate textual root signatures into binary encoded formats.
+2) Compiler must translate textual root signatures into binary encoded formats.
-3) Clang-dxc should support reading and writing binary encoded root ignatures to and from DXContainer files.
+3) Compiler must support reading and writing binary encoded root ignatures to and from DXContainer files.
-4) Clang-dxc should validate root signatures before emitting them.
+4) Compiler must validate root signatures before emitting them.
-5) Clang-dxc should have a comprehensive test infrastructure to test all software components.
+5) Compiler must have a comprehensive test infrastructure to test all software components.

 Non-requirements
-1) Clang-dxc is not required to validate or manipulate root signatures read from a DXContainer.
+1) Compiler is not required to validate or modify root signatures read from a DXContainer.

 Other requirements for the overall effort that need to influence the design: